Spontifixus/aurelia-playground/README.md

     }
 }
 ````

 As you can see, the method `SendMessage` takes a message and distributes it to all clients.
 Of course the definition of the `Message`-class is still missing, so let's add that quickly.
-Add a file named "Message.cs" to the SignalR-folder:
+Add a file named "Message.cs" to the "SignalR"-folder:

 ````csharp
 namespace AureliaPlayground.SignalR